Vendaval/camp2015/R/README.md

 ### Cluster Parallelization
 The `parLapply()` function will create a cluster of processes, which could even reside on different machines on the network, and they communicate via TCP/IP or MPI in order to pass the tasks and results between each other.
 Thus you have to load necessary packages and export necessary data and functions to the global environment of the cluster workers.

-First, add the module loading at bash login too for enabling it on the nodes.
-To do so, within a shell type:

-    echo 'module load lang/R/3.2.0-ictce-7.3.5-bare' >> ~/.bash_login		# /!\ TO REMOVE AT THE END OF PS /!\
-	module purge
-	module load lang/R/3.2.0-ictce-7.3.5-bare

-**Warning: do not forget to clean your ~/.bash_login file after the PS (remove the 'module load lang/R/3.2.0-ictce-7.3.5-bare' line).**

 #### Socket Communications